-A screening-level risk assessment of dodecanal dimethyl acetal was performed following the RIFM Environmental Framework (Salvito et al., 2002) which provides for 3 levels of screening for aquatic risk.
+A screening-level risk assessment of 1,1-diethoxyisooctane was performed following the RIFM Environmental Framework (Salvito et al., 2002) which provides for 3 levels of screening for aquatic risk.
 In Tier 1, only the material's volume of use in a region, its log K{ow} and molecular weight are needed to estimate a conservative risk quotient (RQ; Predicted Environmental Concentration/Predicted No Effect Concentration or PEC/PNEC).
 In Tier 1, a general QSAR for fish toxicity is used with a high uncertainty factor as discussed in Salvito et al. (2002).
-At Tier 2, the model ECOSAR (US EPA, 2012b; providing
+At Tier 2, the model ECOSAR (US EPA, 2012b; providing chemical class specific ecotoxicity estimates) is used, and a lower uncertainty factor is applied.

-Table 1 Acceptable concentrations for dodecanal dimethyl acetal based on non-reactive DST-.

-IFRA Category ^a Description of product type Acceptable concentrations in finished products 95 th percentile concentration 1 Products applied to the lips 0.069% 0.00% 2 Products applied to the axillae 0.021% 0.02% 3 Products applied to the face using fingertips 0.41% 0.00% 4 Fine fragrance products 0.39% 0.00% 5 Products applied to the face and body using the hands (palms), primarily leave-on 0.10% 0.01% 6 Products with oral and lip exposure 0.23% 0.00% 7 Products applied to the hair with some hand contact 0.79% 0.00% ^b 8 Products with significant ano-genital exposure 0.04% 0.000% 9 Products with body and hand exposure, primarily rinse off 0.75% 0.00% b 10 Household care products with mostly hand contact 2.70% 0.094% 11 Products with intended skin contact but minimal transfer of fragrance to skin from inert substrate 1.50% 0.000% 12 Products not intended for direct skin contact, minimal or insignificant transfer to skin Not Restricted 0.558% chemical class specific ecotoxicity estimates) is used, and a lower uncertainty factor is applied.
 Finally, if needed, at Tier 3, measured biodegradation and ecotoxicity data are used to refine the RQ (again, with lower uncertainty factors applied to calculate the PNEC).
-Provided in the table below are the data necessary to calculate both the PEC and the
+Provided in the table below are the data necessary to calculate both the PEC and the PNEC determined within this safety assessment.
+For the PEC, while the actual regional tonnage, which is considered proprietary information, is not provided, the range from the most recent IFRA Volume of Use Survey is reported.
+The PEC is calculated based on the actual tonnage and not the extremes noted for the range.
+Following the RIFM Environmental Framework, 1,1-diethoxyisooctane was identified as a

+Table 1 Acceptable concentrations limits for 1,1-diethoxyisooctane based on non-reactive DST.

+IFRA Category ^a Description of Product Type Acceptable Concentrations in Finished Products 95 th Percentile Concentration 1 Products applied to the lips 0.069% 0.000% 2 Products applied to the axillae 0.021% 0.000% 3 Products applied to the face using finger tips 0.41% 0.000% 4 Fine fragrance products 0.39% 0.000% 5 Products applied to the face and body using the hands (palms), primarily leave- 0.10% 0.000% on 6 Products with oral and lip exposure 0.23% 0.000% 7 Products applied to the hair with some hand contact 0.79% 0.000% 8 Products with significant ano-genital exposure 0.04% 0.000% 9 Products with body and hand exposure, primarily rinse off 0.75% 0.021% ^b 10 Household care products with mostly hand contact 2.70% 0.000% 11 Products with intended skin contact but minimal transfer of fragrance to skin 1.50% 0.000% from inert substrate 12 Products not intended for direct skin contact, minimal or insignificant transfer to skin Not Restricted 0.000% fragrance material with no potential to present a possible risk to the aquatic environment (i.e., its screening-level PEC/PNEC < 1).

-Note: ^aFor a description of the categories, refer to the IFRA/RIFM Information Booklet.
+^a For a description of the categories, refer to the IFRA/RIFM Information Booklet. (www.rifm.org/doc/QRAInfoJuly2011.pdf).